MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/support-boundary.md

 ---
 ms.assetid:
-title: Windows Time Service support boundary for high-accuracy environments
+title: Support boundary to configure the Windows Time service for high-accuracy environments
 description: This article describes the support boundary for the Windows Time (W32Time) service in environments that require highly accurate and stable system time.
 author: shortpatti
 ms.author: dacuo